mostlybits/playdate-unlicensed-paddle-game-tutorial/README.md

 (I assume this would work for Linux as well, but I have not tested.)

-This script will use the `pdc` Playdate compiler (and subtle nod to Panic's Portland roots) to build any code in the `source` folder, starting with `main.lua` into a target called `unlicensed-paddle-game.pdx`.
+This script will use the `pdc` Playdate compiler to build any code in the `source` folder, starting with `main.lua` into a target called `unlicensed-paddle-game.pdx`.
+(PDX is a subtle nod to [Panic's Portland roots](https://en.wikipedia.org/wiki/Portland_International_Airport).)
 It will then `open` that target in the simulator, which runs your game.

 You'll also want to create a folder called `source` with one file in it, `main.lua`.